Best Alfred Alternatives in 2026

 - System preferences access: Direct navigation to specific system settings and preference panes through natural language queries, simplifying access to configuration options buried in macOS settings.

-Spotlight is used by Mac users who need basic launching and search without customization.
-It is typically applied in workflows where zero setup, native macOS integration, and simple application launching are sufficient without requiring snippets, custom workflows, or third-party extensions.
+Spotlight fits Mac users who just need basic launching and search, no customization.
+It tends to land where zero setup, native macOS integration, and simple app launching are enough, with no need for snippets, custom workflows, or third-party extensions.

 7. Quicksilver

-Quicksilver pioneered the Mac launcher category and continues as a free, open-source option maintained by dedicated developers.
+Quicksilver pioneered the Mac launcher category and lives on as a free, open-source option kept up by dedicated developers.

 Key Features